• Home

 Colossians 3:13 NLT-Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.

-Forgiveness is a gift to the other person, but it is the key to release you from any bondage.
-This walk with Christ will require you to forgive an infinite amount of times.
+Forgiveness is a gift to the other person, but it’s also the key to release you from bondage.
+If I’m honest, I forgive then want revenge then try to forgive again.

 This post was all about rejection from family.